Austin, Texas Estate Planning Attorneys in Travis County

 Common challenges in estate planning may include:

-• Complex family or financial situations: Families with minor children, blended households, or individuals with special needs may require more detailed planning.
+• Complex domestic or financial situations: Families with minor children, blended households, or individuals with special needs may require more detailed planning.

 • Unclear intentions: When individuals are unsure about how they want to divide their assets or who should take on key roles, decision-making can be delayed.